Recovering individual-level spatial inference from aggregated binary data: Discussion

 \section{Discussion}

-Our results demonstrated that the proposed transformed regression models were capable of recovering individual-level inference on spatial covariates from aggregated data.
-We generally observe that as the degree of aggregation increases, such that counts of observations or information about $\lambda(\cdot)$ are unavailable, the efficiency decreases (in terms of precisions of estimated parameters for a given number of sampled individuals).
-This is true for the unreported intercept terms as well.
-However, even without more specific information than an indicator variable (i.e., $v_j$) for each county, we show how to recover valid individual-level inference that is potentially usable.
+Our results demonstrated that models based on the proposed distributional results were capable of recovering individual-level inference on spatial covariates from aggregated binary data.
+As the degree of data aggregation increases, from Type C data to Type E, the relative efficiency of slope parameter estimates and intercept estimates decreases (see web-based appendix for additional results).
+Further, the probability of obtaining extreme values of coefficient estimates and standard errors from the proposed models increases as aggregation increases from Type A to Type E data.
+However, even without more specific information than an indicator variable (i.e., Type E data) for each county, our results show that it may be possible to recover individual-level inference.

-While it may be likely that data curators are willing to release aggregated data such that counts of points with a mark of one and mark of zero ($n_{1j}$ and $n_{0j}$) are known for each subregion, there will be many situations where this releases too much information to adequately protect privacy.
-The next level of privacy protection that could give unbiased individual-level inference comes from releasing the number of observations in each subregion ($n_j$) and an indicator variable for each subregion ($v_j = \mathrm{I}(n_{1j}>0)$).
-Releasing $n_j$ and $v_j$ would provide the data required to fit the models from (\ref{eq:latent2.bivar.ipp}) and the joint density of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}).
-Alternatively, if auxiliary information is available about $\lambda(\cdot)$ (e.g. the sampling design for the study or a point estimate for $\lambda(\cdot)$), the model in (\ref{eq:latent1.bivar.ipp}) would be useful.
+In many situations, such as our WNS surveillance data, data curators will be unable to release the exact locations of binary data (i.e., Type A data).
+Likewise, there will be many situations where data curators may be unwilling or unable to release Type C aggregated data because the data contain too much specific information to adequately protect privacy.
+The next level of privacy protection that enables individual-level inference comes from releasing the number of observations in each subregion ($n_j$) and an indicator variable for each subregion ($v_j = \mathrm{I}(n_{1j}>0)$).
+Releasing $n_j$ and $v_j$ would provide the data required to fit models based on (\ref{eq:latent2.bivar.ipp}) and the joint density of (\ref{eq:COS_all}) and (\ref{eq:latent2.bivar.ipp}).
+We note that inference from the joint model for $v_j$ and $n_j$ is usually preferable in practice if $n_{1j}$ and $n_{0j}$ are unavailable.
+This is because parameter estimates from the joint model for $v_j$ and $n_j$ are more efficient than that of the conditional model.
+The model for Type E data based on (\ref{eq:latent1.bivar.ipp}) has an increased probability of providing extreme coefficient estimates and large or infinite standard errors for some situations (similar to complete separation in binary regression models).
+However, if auxiliary information is available about $\lambda(\cdot)$ (e.g. the sampling design for the study or a point estimate for $\lambda(\cdot)$), models based on (\ref{eq:latent1.bivar.ipp}) would have a higher probability of being useful (i.e., estimates may not be extreme and confidence intervals may be of reasonable width).
+In general, if individual-level inference is required, we recommend that practitioners fit the appropriate model for the type of aggregated data that is available to them.
+If the standard errors are large for the parameters of interest in the appropriate model, we recommend applying standard techniques to address complete separation (e.g., a Firth correction; Firth, 1993).